umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/data/defining-content/default-document-types.md

 ## Document type

-Creating a Document Type (without a template) is about defining the content structure and fields that can be used across different content items.
-You might use document types without templates for creating consistent, structured content that doesn't require a predefined page layout.
+Creating a Document Type (without a template) defines the content structure and fields that can be used across different content items.
+You might use document types without templates to create consistent, structured content that doesn't require a predefined page layout.
 For example blog posts or product listings.

 ## Document type with template